Target case study: How Target’s joy stands strong in changing retail landscapes

 Future Endeavors for Target

 Given the lessons learned and the rapidly changing retail environment, what’s next for Target?
 While speculation is rife, a few things are certain.
-Target will continue to prioritize its consumers, ensuring that the joy of everyday life is accessible to all.
+They will continue to prioritize its consumers, ensuring that the joy of everyday life is accessible to all.
 Its ventures will be more measured, and market research will play a pivotal role in future expansions, ensuring the brand remains both globally ambitious and locally relevant.

 Conclusion: